Mean curvature positivity and rational connectedness: Introduction

-\begin{rem} The concepts of RC-positivity and uniformly RC-positive were introduced by Yang in \cite{Ya0,Ya1}, and it is very effective in studying vanishing theorems.
+\begin{rem} The concepts of RC-positivity and uniformly RC-positivity were introduced by Yang in \cite{Ya0,Ya1}, and they are very effective in studying the vanishing theorems.
 From the definition, one can easily see that a Hermitian metric $H$ with positive mean curvature must be RC-positive.
-On the other hand, it's not hard to prove that if $H$ is uniformly RC-positive then it must be mean curvature positive, i.e. $\sqrt{-1}\Lambda_{\omega }F_{H}>0$ with respect to some Hermitian metric $\omega $ on $M$ (see Proposition \ref{RC01} for details).
-So, mean curvature positivity is an intermediate concept between uniformly RC-positivity and RC-positivity.
-If $(E, \overline{\partial }_{E})$ is ample, by virtue of Theorem \ref{ample}, there exists a Hermitian metric $H$ on $E$ with positive mean curvature.
-So, for every $1\leq p \leq \rank(E)$ (every $k\geq 1$), the induced metric $\wedge^{p}H$ ($\otimes ^{k}H$) on the bundle $\wedge^{p}E$ ($\otimes ^{k}E$) must have positive mean curvature, and then is also RC-positive.
-This confirms a conjecture proposed by Yang (\cite[Conjecture 7.10]{Ya0}).
+On the other hand, it's not hard to prove that if $H$ is uniformly RC-positive, then it must be mean curvature positive, i.e. $\sqrt{-1}\Lambda_{\omega }F_{H}>0$ with respect to some Hermitian metric $\omega $ on $M$ (see Proposition \ref{RC01} for details).
+Hence the mean curvature positivity is an intermediate concept between uniformly RC-positivity and RC-positivity.
+If $(E, \bar{\partial }_{E})$ is ample, by virtue of Theorem \ref{ample}, there exists a Hermitian metric $H$ with positive mean curvature on $E$.
+So for every $1\leq s \leq \rank(E)$ (resp. every $k\geq 1$), the induced metric $\wedge^{s}H$ (resp. $\otimes ^{k}H$) on the bundle $\wedge^{s}E$ (resp. $\otimes ^{k}E$) must have positive mean curvature, and then is also RC-positive.
+This confirms a conjecture proposed by Yang (\cite[Conjecture 7.10]{Ya0}). \end{rem}